KennethDoerflein/ESP32Clock/README.md

 - [ ] **Configuration Pages:**
   - [ ] Set and manage alarms through the Web UI.
   - [ ] Configure timezone and DST settings.
-  - [ ] Change time/temp format and other display preferences.
+  - [x] Change time/temp format and other display preferences.
-  - [ ] Add an option to disable auto-dimming.
+  - [x] Add an option to disable auto-dimming.
-- [ ] **Persistence:** Save all user settings (Wi-Fi, alarms, preferences) to the ESP32's flash memory.
+- [x] **Persistence:** Save all user settings (Wi-Fi, alarms, preferences) to the ESP32's flash memory.
 - [ ] **Display Logic:**
   - [ ] Implement the "click to switch views" logic.

----